insarlab/MintPy/docs/FAQs.md

 For LOS displacement (velocity) in the unit of meters (m/yr), i.e. 'timeseries' dataset in `timeseries.h5` file, positive value represents motion toward the satellite (uplift for pure vertical motion).

-### 2. How to prepare the input for MintPy if I am using currently un-supported InSAR softwares?
+### 2. How to prepare the input for MintPy if I am using currently un-supported InSAR software?

 The input of MintPy routine workflow (`smallbaselineApp.py`) is a stack of unwrapped interferograms.
 For "stack", we mean all the interferograms (unwrapped phase and spatial coherence) and geometries (DEM, incidence angle, etc.) have the same spatial extent and same spatial resolution, either in geo-coordinates or radar (range-doppler) coordinates.
 The input has 2 components: data and attributes.